 Disadvantages of Using a One-Page Business Plan:

-- Not suitable for complex business ideas that require lots of supporting data – If your business idea is complex or your financial projections are detailed, you might struggle to get all the vital information into a one-page plan.
+- Not suitable for complex business ideas that require lots of supporting data – If your business idea is difficult or your financial projections are detailed, you might struggle to get all the vital information into a one-page plan.

 Tips for Creating a One-Page Business Plan